MKR-360/MKR-360/README.md

 - 👋 Hi, I’m @MKR-360
-- 👀 I’m interested in Data Analytics, Robotics.
+- 👀 I’m interested in Data Analytics, Robotics and exploring more.
 - 🌱 I’m currently learning C/C++ and Python.
 - 💞️ I’m looking to collaborate on Analytics and App Development projects.
 - 📫 How to reach me ...